The Last Days of Lehman Brothers: Synopsis

 As Paulson's group searches for alternatives, Lehman's assets are subject to "valuation" by analysts from other firms.
 The analysts spend the night poring over boxes of paperwork.
-Calculation is made extremely difficult because much of the assets are based on collateralized debt obligation (CDO) instruments whose value is difficult to assess, though it is clear that Lehman put a higher value on certain CDO's than other firms had.
+Calculation is made extremely difficult because much of the assets are based on collateralized debt obligation (CDO) instruments whose value is difficult to assess, though it is clear that Lehman put a higher value on certain CDOs than other firms.

 Overseeing the valuation, Zach mentions how the trafficking of subprime mortgages caused the economic crisis.
 The narration then shifts to Ezzy, Zach's sister back in Tennessee.
-Ezzy describes how she got her house by getting a mortgage from a broker who did not exhaustively check her financial papers, and used free software downloaded off the internet to alter her paychecks.
-Her mortgage was then sent to New York where other bankers packaged her mortgage and, along with other mortgages, turning it into a security that could be bought and sold.
+Ezzy describes how she got her house by getting a mortgage from a broker who did not exhaustively check her financial documents, and altered her paychecks.
+Her mortgage was then sent to New York where other bankers packaged her mortgage along with others, turning it into a security that could be bought and sold.
 Successive bankers repackage and grade the securities, and actively trade them at enormous profit, but devote little attention to whether the homeowners themselves can pay their mortgages.
-Eventually the financial world is forced to acknowledge that their CDO's are based largely on mortgages like Ezzy's, causing their value to collapse.
+Eventually the financial world is forced to acknowledge that their CDOs are based largely on mortgages like Ezzy's, causing their value to collapse.

 Discussion continues at the Fed throughout Saturday with little result.
 John Thain of Merrill Lynch (Ben Daniels) pulls out of Paulson's bailout group, telling Paulson that his company is in discussions with Bank of America.
 As they are no longer committed to Lehman, Bank of America is free to consider acquiring Merrill Lynch, which desperately needs the deal.
 Since the prospect of acquisition makes it less likely that Merrill will need help from the Fed, Thain has little incentive to continue participating in Paulson's discussions.
-Paulson doesn't discourage Thain from leaving, seeing that an acquisition of Merrill Lynch could prevent another crisis that would also require some intervention by the Fed.
+Paulson does not discourage Thain from leaving, seeing that an acquisition of Merrill Lynch could prevent another crisis that would also require some intervention by the Fed.
 As Thain leaves, he learns from Paulson of the Fed's plans to bail out AIG, whose credit default swaps insure half of the western world's banking system.